gsauthof/dracut-sshd/README.md

 add_dracutmodules+=" systemd-networkd "
 ```

+Depending on the distribution, other dracut modules might need to
+be explicitly listed, as well.
+For example, on Ubuntu one need to
+add the bash module, as well (cf.
+`example/90-networkd-ubuntu.conf`).

 Alternatively, early boot network connectivity can be configured
 by other means (i.e.  kernel parameters, see below).
 However,
 the author of this README strongly recommends to use Networkd